 Nubra Valley Travel Guide

 Nubra Valley is located on the ancient Silk Route that connected South to Central Asia.
-It is a popular scenic location in Ladakh and is a blend of a barren terrain as well as a striking land close to the Shoyok River.
+It is a popular scenic location in Ladakh.
+It is also a blend of a barren terrain as well as a striking land close to the Shoyok River.
 A valley is also a place for growing crops.
-There are several villages situated here boasting with the vibrant culture of Ladakh.
+There are several villages here boasting with the vibrant culture of Ladakh.
 For those yearning to explore the tiny colorful hamlets of Ladakh and immersing in the scenic aura of this place, Nubra Valley is a great attraction to visit.
 So during your trip to Ladakh, make sure to visit Nubra Valley and below is all you need to know before heading towards this charming attraction!

-Nubra and Shyok River coming together created Nubra Valley .
+Nubra and Shyok River coming together created Nubra Valley.
 It demarcates the mountain ranges of Himalayas and Karakoram.
 While there is a part of this valley which is just barren land, the area near to the Shoyok River is quite gorgeous and stunning.
-For irrigation people use the fertile area and there are also lovely apricot flowers that you can spot all around the land by the river which makes Nubra Valley the valley of flowers.
+For irrigation, people use the fertile area and there are also lovely apricot flowers that you can spot all around the land by the river which makes Nubra Valley the valley of flowers.

 June to September are the perfect months to take a trip to Nubra Valley as during these months you can enjoy the pleasant weather as compared to the chilly and problematic climate of Ladakh in winters.

 The best way to reach Nubra Valley is via road.
 You have to hire a cab from Leh to arrive at the valley.
 There are quite fewer local transports available here.
 The closest railway station is Jammu and the nearest airport is Leh.
 For those traveling by bus, you have to avail a cab from Leh to Nubra Valley since there are no bus services provided at this place.

 Places to Visit